 - (a) Our Board of Directors authorized the repurchase of up to 12 million shares of common stock in February 2004.
-This repurchase program will expire no later than February 6, 2006.
-We publicly announced the repurchase program in our press release dated March 2, 2004 which was furnished (and not filed) to the SEC as Exhibit 99.1 of our Current Report on Form 8-K filed on March 4, 2004. - (b) 5,866,366 of these shares were repurchased as part our publicly announced repurchase program.
-The remaining shares are shares that were used by certain employees to pay the exercise price of their stock options in lieu of paying cash or utilizing our cashless option exercise program.
-In the first quarter of 2004, 17,657 shares were used by certain employees to pay the exercise price of their stock options.
-We did not repurchase any shares under our publicly announced repurchase program in the first quarter of 2004.
+All of the shares have been repurchased under the program.
+This repurchase program was originally set to expire no later than February 6, 2006.
+We publicly announced the repurchase program in our press release dated March 2, 2004 which was furnished (and not filed) to the SEC as Exhibit 99.1 of our Current Report on Form 8-K filed on March 4, 2004. - (b) 6,133,634 of these shares were repurchased as part our publicly announced repurchase program.
+The remaining shares are shares that were used by certain employees to pay the exercise price of their stock options in lieu of paying cash or utilizing our cashless option exercise program. - (c) Our Board of Directors authorized the repurchase of up to 20 million shares of common stock in October 2004.
+This repurchase program will expire no later than October 4, 2006.
+No shares have been repurchased under this program.
+We publicly announced the repurchase program in our press release dated October 27, 2004 which was furnished (and not filed) to the SEC as Exhibit 99.1 of our Current Report of Form 8-K filed on October 27, 2004.